White Terror (Russia): In literature

+In his book, Terrorism and Communism: A Reply to Karl Kautsky, Trotsky argued that the reign of terror began with the White Terror under the White Guard forces and the Bolsheviks responded with the Red Terror.

 Memorials to victims of the White Terror

 During the Soviet period, a significant number of monuments were dedicated to victims of the White Terror.
 Most monuments were constructed in Russia, mainly as memorials or in visible places of towns and cities.

 Since 1920, the central square in Tsaritsyn has been called the "Square of Fallen Fighters", where the remains of 55 victims of the White Terror are buried.
 A monument established in 1957 in black and red granite has an inscription: "To the freedom fighters of Red Tsaritsyn.
 Buried here are the heroic defenders of Red Tsaritsyn brutally tortured by White Guard butchers in 1919."

 A monument to victims of the White Terror stands in Vyborg.
 It was erected in 1961 near the Leningrad Highway to commemorate 600 people shot by machine gun.

 The "In Memory of Victims of the White Terror" monument in Voronezh is located in a park near the regional Nikitinskaia libraries.
 The monument was unveiled in 1920 on the site of public executions in 1919 by the troops of Mamantov.

 In Sevastopol on the 15th Bastion Street, there is a "Communard Cemetery and victims of White terror".
 The cemetery is named in honor of the members of the Communist underground killed by the Whites in 1919–20.

 In the city of Slavgorod in Altai Krai, there is a monument for participants of the Chernodolsky Uprising and their families who fell victim to the White terror of Ataman Annekov.